 The 10-pound blanket is generally suitable for a child weighing about 90 pounds.

-See the company’s infographic for additional help with sizing.
+See the company’s website for additional help with sizing.

 YnM claims their inner blankets are machine washable but recommends covering them with a duvet and machine washing the duvet instead of the inner blanket.